 In this study, the effect of coupling ion-exchange resin (purolite) and powdered activated carbon (PAC) in a submerged membrane reactor was investigated in terms of (i) removal of different classes of organic matter and (ii) reduction of membrane fouling.
 The degree of fouling in a membrane hybrid system was modelled in terms of transmembrane pressure development and organic removal efficiency using a simple semi-empirical model.
 Among these three absorbents, PAC was the most effective with higher removal efficiency for DOC (almost 100% reduction of hydrophobic organic compounds).
 Excitation–emission matrix analysis and LC–OCD were employed for the detailed organic characterisation.

-Shanmuganathan, S, Johir, MAH, Nguyen, TV, Kandasamy, J & Vigneswaran, S 2015, 'Experimental evaluation of microfiltration-granular activated carbon (MF-GAC)/nano filter hybrid system in high quality water reuse', JOURNAL OF MEMBRANE SCIENCE, vol. 476, pp. 1-9.View/Download from: UTS OPUS or Publisher's site
+Shanmuganathan, S, Johir, MAH, Tien, VN, Kandasamy, J & Vigneswaran, S 2015, 'Experimental evaluation of microfiltration-granular activated carbon (MF-GAC)/nano filter hybrid system in high quality water reuse', JOURNAL OF MEMBRANE SCIENCE, vol. 476, pp. 1-9.View/Download from: Publisher's site

 Shrestha, A, Johir, MAH, Vigneswaran, S & Kandasamy, J 2015, 'A comparative study on in-line flocculation and spiral flocculation followed by media filtration as a pre-treatment of seawater', Desalination and Water Treatment, vol. 55, no. 4, pp. 892-900.View/Download from: Publisher's site